Qubic-Solutions/.github/profile/README.md

 `-n 500 300 500`
 If you set 3 values for n they will be mapped to GPU 0, 1, 2 respectively.
 Ideal values for n are somewhere between 100-600 depending on your GPU, e.g. 4090: n=500, 4070ti: n=250.
 In order to find the optimal configuration you can run the GPU miner which will tell you the amount of blocks used in its optimal configuration after the auto-tuning is finished, which you can input as value for your -n parameter.

-# How to run the Cluster miner
+# How to run the cluster miner

 --rcluster-main--
 host ``rcluster-main`` on node machine